system76/beansbooks/BEANSBOOKS.CONTRIBUTING.md

 already using for the rest of our software stack.
-With that in mind, BeansBooks public development will be done in public in the hope that many other developers will join in contributing to this project to support the many businesses and organizations that will benefit from it's progress.
+With that in mind, BeansBooks public development will be done in public in the hope that many other developers will join in contributing to this project to support the many businesses and organizations that will benefit from its progress.

 ## Getting Started